appKODE/detekt-rules-compose/README.md

 - `TopLevelComposableFunctions` ensures that all composable functions are top-level functions (disabled by default)

-- `ComposeFunctionName` ensures that Composable functions which return Unit should start with upper-case while the ones that return a value should start with lower case
+- `ComposableFunctionName` ensures that Composable functions which return Unit should start with upper-case while the ones that return a value should start with lower case

 - and others...